d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

      ^
 ```

-Here the compiler is not able to choose the add function because the signatures are equivalent.
-Only the parameter name
+Here the compiler is not able to choose the `add` function because the signatures are equivalent.
-differs but it's not - and unfortunately cannot - be used when specifying the mapped function.
+As mentioned only the parameter name differs but it's not - and unfortunately cannot - be used when
+specifying the mapped function.

-As a consequence the &eta;-reduction cannot be applied which invalidates the &eta;-conversion transformation rule!
+As a consequence the &eta;-reduction cannot be applied which invalidates the &eta;-conversion transformation
+rule since only &eta;-expansion is a valid rule.

 ## Redefinition in classes

-In the previous sections we try to apply &eta-conversion in presence of functions.
+In the previous sections we try to apply &eta;-conversion in presence of functions.
 So now lets try with function
 redefinitions in a class.
+For this purpose we define a basic class `MyInt`with to static `add` methods equivalent
+to the previous ones.

 ```Swift
 class MyInt {